-Finding the best broadband deal can save you money - especially if you have been with the same provider and on the same deal for many years now.
+Finding the best broadband deal can save you money - especially if you’ve been with the same provider and on the same deal for many years.

-And to help you on your way, here are five essential tips to guide you to the best broadband deals:
+To help you on your way, here are some essential tips to guide you to the best broadband deals:

 Many households buy their broadband from their telephone provider.
 But all sorts of other brands, such as TV providers as well as standalone companies, offer broadband.
-As a result, the market is very competitive, and there are plenty of deals to be had for new customers and those looking for a new contract, so do some research online to see what's out there.
+As a result, the market is hugely competitive, and there are plenty of deals to be had for new customers and those looking for a new contract.
+It’s just a case of doing some research online to see what's out there.

-Broadband can be sold on its own or as part of a package with telephone or TV, or both.
-That means offers can start to look complicated, and you’ll need to take your time to find what’s best for you.
+Broadband can be sold on its own or as part of a package with telephone, TV, or both.
+That means offers can start to look complicated, and you’ll need to take a bit of time to find what’s best for you.

 Don’t automatically pick the cheapest.
-Some offers include a rock bottom price for the first three months of a contract, for example, after which the price can rocket.
+Why not?
+Well, some offers include a rock bottom price for the first three months of a contract, after which the price can rocket.